Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/authors/natalie_yuen/_index.md

   - "Undergraduate Students"
 highlight_name: true
 ---
-Natalie is a fourth year student in the Biochemistry program at McMaster.
-She is volunteering in the lab, investigating how the DNA methylation patterns of cell free DNA can be used to determine their tissue of origin during pregnancy.
-In her free time, she enjoys reading, painting and spending time with her dog!
+Natalie is a fifth-year student in the Biochemistry Co-op program at McMaster.
+Her project looks at cell-free DNA methylation and tissue-of-origin during pregnancy.
+She will also be reviewing the current knowledge and literature surrounding cell-free placental DNA.
+In her free time, she enjoys painting, knitting/crocheting, and spending time with her dog, Yoko!